Consistent truncations of supergravity and $\frac{1}{2}$-BPS RG flows in $4d$ SCFTs

 \section{Introduction}

-An important by-product of the Maldacena conjecture \cite{Maldacena:1997re}, is the study of supersymmetric and conformal field theories in diverse dimensions.
+An important by-product of the Maldacena conjecture \cite{Maldacena:1997re}, is the study of supersymmetric and conformal field theories (SCFTs) in diverse dimensions\footnote{Here we mostly refer to SCFTs in diverse dimensions.
+It is important to keep in mind that the studies on SCFTs in four dimensions originated in \cite{Sohnius:1981sn}, where many interesting perturbative and non-perturbative results were derived.}.
 The last two decades witnessed a large effort in the classification of Type II or M-theory backgrounds with $AdS_d$-factors, see for example \cite{Gauntlett:2004zh},\cite{Gutowski:2014ova}.
 These solutions are conjectured to be dual to Conformal Field Theories (CFTs) in dimension $d-1$ and with different amounts of Supersymmetry (SUSY).
 In the case in which the backgrounds preserve eight Poincar\'e supercharges major progress has been achieved.

-In fact, for the case of ${\cal N}=2$ superconformal field theories (SCFTs) in four dimensions, the field theories studied in \cite{Gaiotto:2009we} have holographic duals first discussed in \cite{Gaiotto:2009gz}, and further elaborated on in \cite{ReidEdwards:2010qs}-\cite{Bah:2019jts} (among other places).
+In fact, for the case of ${\cal N}=2$ superconformal field theories in four dimensions, the field theories studied in \cite{Gaiotto:2009we} have holographic duals first discussed in \cite{Gaiotto:2009gz}, and further elaborated on in \cite{ReidEdwards:2010qs}-\cite{Bah:2019jts} (among other places).
 The case of five-dimensional SCFTs was analysed from the field-theoretical and holographic viewpoints in \cite{DHoker:2016ujz}-\cite{Bergman:2018hin}, as well as in other interesting works.
 An infinite family of six-dimensional ${\cal N}=(1,0)$ SCFTs was discussed from both the field-theoretical and holographic points of view in \cite{Apruzzi:2015wna}-\cite{Hanany:1997gh}.
 For three-dimensional ${\cal N}=4$ SCFTs, the field theories presented in \cite{Gaiotto:2008ak} were discussed holographically early on, in e.g. \cite{DHoker:2007hhe}-\cite{Lozano:2016wrs}.
 Two-dimensional SCFTs and their $AdS$ duals have also received much attention.
 From a holographic perspective, recent work in this direction can be found in \cite{Lozano:2019emq}-\cite{Couzens:2019mkh}.

 The generic string or M-theory backgrounds dual to CFTs with four Poincar\'e supercharges are harder to classify.
 In the case of four-dimensional SCFTs one can find some efforts along this line in \cite{Gauntlett:2004zh}, \cite{Bah:2015fwa}.